• Home

 Show Them Your Accounts

-There are a lot of aspects of finance that aren’t applicable to high schoolers that they should still be aware of.
-To illustrate these concepts, you can pull up your own accounts and statements.
+There are many aspects of finance that don’t apply to high schoolers that they should still be aware of.
+To illustrate these concepts, you can pull up your accounts and statements.

 Financial concepts that fall into this category include: